Welcome to Barotseland.net or 'B'net' for short!

 much of which is populated today by the Lozi peoples who are largely located in Western Province, Zambia.
 B'net examines how the past can explain the present and enable us to

-independence in November 1964, the heart of this land was known briefly as Barotse Province and, from 1968, as Western Province.
-Before 1964, however, Western
+plan for the future in this vibrant region.
+After Zambian independence in November 1964, the heart of this land became known briefly as Barotse Province and, from 1968, as Western

-sustainable development projects and programmes that seek to uplift the lives and livelihoods of people in the region whilst caring for
+the objective of this is to support sustainable development that seeks to uplift the lives and livelihoods of people in the region whilst caring for